University Academic Policy

 Students who transfer to Doane may use courses from a previously attended institution to meet requirements for a major or minor at Doane University.
 If all requirements for the major or minor are met using previous course work, the transfer student must enroll in a three- or four-credit senior-level course in that major or minor which is not a repeat of any previous course work and must earn at least a grade of "C."

 Courses taken at a previously attended institution may also be used to meet requirements for the Doane Core Connections.
 Courses which fit Doane Core Connections criteria, but are not offered at Doane, may be substituted in the appropriate area.
-Completion of three or more courses, each of which are equivalent to at least two semester credits in one Doane Core Connections subject, fulfills the general education requirement in that subject.

 Military Training and Educational Programs

 These programs have been reviewed and evaluated by the American Council on Education (ACE) for the award of credit.
 Upon documentation of training, credit is awarded according to the recommendations of ACE.
 Doane accepts the ACE recommendations listed under the following headings: 1) lower-division baccalaureate/associate degree, 2) upper-division baccalaureate, and 3) graduate degree.
 Six semester credits are the maximum awarded for any credit recommendations listed under the heading "Vocational."
 The credit is entered on the Doane University transcript at no additional charge.
 This grade does not figure into the grade point average and is considered ungraded credit.

 A student may qualify to receive up to 30 semester credits through one or more of the following options: Advanced Placement Program, Doane Tests, DANTES, and International Baccalaureate (IB) Diploma.
 Credits count toward the total required for graduation.
 Credits earned through the credit-by-examination options may not be accepted by graduate or professional schools.